 Although tissue samples are still the gold standard for molecular profiling, there exist many limitations.

 Tissue can be inaccessible or there may not be enough material to sequence.
 Further, obtaining a tissue sample is difficult to repeat and not useful for monitoring and the sample may not reflect tumor heterogeneity.
 Liquid biopsy may be a viable alternative to tissue sequencing, as it is minimally invasive, provides a comprehensive tumor profile, and allows for repeat sampling.

 With the Oncomine Precision Assay, you have the flexibility to sequence standard tissue or minimally invasive plasma samples, from one test on a single workflow.

-The Oncomine Reporter delivers clear and concise reports that present all relevant variants with annotated information about targeted therapies, guidelines, and enrollment of ongoing clinical trials.
+The Oncomine Reporter delivers clear and concise reports that present biomarkers with relevant evidence.

 The report is customizable so that you can tailor it to fit your team's needs.